darren4102/comp6441-project/content/owasp-top10-list.md

 # owasp top 10 list

-below are the top 10 most common vulnerabilities online according to owasp. click on any to view more about them!
+below are the top 10 most common vulnerabilities online according to owasp as of 2021!

+click on any to view more about them (＾ ▽ ＾)

 1. [> 01. broken access control](/owasp-top10-list/broken-access-control)
 2. [> 02. cryptographic failures](/owasp-top10-list/cryptographic-failures)